shapecode/twig-string-loader-bundle/README.md

 }
 ```

-Please note that `dev-master` points to the latest release.
-If you want to use the latest development version please use `dev-develop`.
+Please note that `dev-develop` points to the latest development version.
 Of course you can also use an explicit version number, e.g., `1.0.*`.

 You also have to add `ShapecodeTwigStringLoaderBundle` to your `AppKernel.php`: